InvaHealth/InvaHealthDDdescriptors/README.md

 # **Language**

 Main language used in the original reference reporting the cost entry; 22 languages are currently recorded in the <a href="https://github.com/InvaCost"><em>InvaCost</em></a> database: Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Icelandic, Italian, Japanese, Norwegian, Portuguese, Russian, Spanish, Swedish, Ukrainian.
+Use the English name of the language.

 # **Type_of_material**